rwinch/spring-framework-wiki/Contributor-guidelines.md

 ## Expect discussion and rework

 The Spring team takes a very conservative approach to accepting contributions to the framework.
 This is to keep code quality and stability as high as possible, and to keep complexity at a minimum.
-Your changes, if accepted, may be heavily modified prior merging.
+Your changes, if accepted, may be heavily modified prior to merging.
 You will retain "Author:" attribution for your Git commits granted that the bulk of your changes remain intact.
 You may be asked to rework the submission for style (as explained above) and/or substance.
-Again, we strongly recommend discussing any serious submissions with the Spring Framework team _prior_ to engaging in any serious development work.
+Again, we strongly recommend discussing any serious submissions with the Spring Framework team _prior_ to engaging in serious development work.

 Note that you can always force push (`git push -f`) reworked / rebased commits against the branch used to submit your pull request.  i.e. you do not need to issue a new pull request when asked to make changes.